digitranslab/jumpstart/docs/versioned_docs/version-2.62.0/user-authentication/sso/ldap.md

   </div>

 7. Click on the **Sign in with `<LDAP Name>`** button, and provide your username and password to log in to the workspace.
-For signing in, ToolJet uses the **common name (cn)** associated with each LDAP server user as the **Username**.
-Upon the initial login, users will be redirected to the **Workspace Invite** page, while subsequent logins will lead them directly to the ToolJet dashboard.
+For signing in, JumpStart uses the **common name (cn)** associated with each LDAP server user as the **Username**.
+Upon the initial login, users will be redirected to the **Workspace Invite** page, while subsequent logins will lead them directly to the JumpStart dashboard.

   <div style={{textAlign: 'center'}}>